pedrofigro/pedrofigro.github.io/_pages/about.md

 :scroll: Find details of my professional background in the [CV](https://pedrofigro.github.io/cv/) tab.

-:sparkles: Currently, I'm also a [cycling enthusiast](https://www.strava.com/athletes/pedrofigro) and [ex-guitar player](https://youtu.be/8FZgNRJ9QJY) turned mandolin player.
+:sparkles: I'm also a [cycling enthusiast](https://www.strava.com/athletes/pedrofigro) and enjoy [playing the guitar](https://youtu.be/8FZgNRJ9QJY) and the mandolin.
 I also enjoy [street photography](https://www.flickr.com/photos/pedrofigrom/) !